What is Kratom?

 Mitragynine was first isolated in 1921 and its chemical formula elucidated in 1964 (C23H30N2O4) with a molecular weight of 398.50g/mol.
 It is insoluble in water, though soluble in organic solvents such as alcohols, acetic acid, diethyl ether and chloroform.
 At a temperature ranging between 230 and 240, mitragynine distills.
 This leads to the formation of a white and amorphous precipitate with a melting point of 102-106 degree Celsius.
 Another alkaloid found in Kratom is 7-hydroxymitragynine.
 It is too complex to be synthesized in the laboratory thus mostly naturally obtained.
 It can however serve as a precursor molecule for synthesis of other molecules.
 The discovery of 7-Hydroxymitragynine came in the year 2002 by a group of Japanese researchers.
 Upon its discovery, Japanese researchers patented the compound with the hope of its future use in pharmaceuticals.
 This move by Japanese researchers is meant to ensure that incase the plant has medicinal properties then they own all the right to manufacture and distribute the potential medicine.

 The fact that the plant contains several phytochemicals makes its pharmacological evaluation complex.
 There have been a few human clinical studies on Kratom although with time more and more studies are coming into the spotlight.
-Studies claim that the active compounds in Kratom, mitragynine, is a mu-opioid receptor agonist which medical professionals claim could have potential benefits, however additional research is still necessary.
+Studies claim that the active compounds in Kratom, mitragynine, is a mu-opioid receptor agonist which medical professionals claim could have beneficial effects, however additional research is still necessary.
 Kratom also contains an alkaloid which acts to block the calcium ion channels in the body thus making them key players in the alpha-2 adrenergic receptor pathways.
 The metabolism of Kratom by the human body is occurs through hydrolysis of the side-chain ester, O-demethylation of methoxy groups, reduction and oxidative transformations, and finally through the formation of sulfate conjugates and glucuronides.